Selkent

-Selkent (an acronym of South East London & Kent) is a bus company operating in central and south London and some parts of north-west Kent.
-It is a subsidiary brand of Stagecoach London and operates services under contract to Transport for London.
-The brand is not publicly used since 2010 as all buses are branded as Stagecoach, but it exists as a legal entity.
+South East London & Kent Bus Company Limited, trading as Stagecoach London, is a bus company operating in central and south London and some parts of north-west Kent.
+The Selkent brand is a subsidiary of Stagecoach London and operates services under contract to Transport for London.
+The Selkent brand is not publicly used since 2010 as all buses are branded as Stagecoach, but it exists as a legal entity.

 Selkent shares its headquarters with sister company East London at West Ham.

 History

 Selkent began as an operating district of London Transport in the early 1980s.
 On 1 April 1989, London Buses was divided into 11 separate business units, one of which was Selkent.

-Selkent was the first London Buses subsidiary to completely cease operation of AEC Routemasters, in March 1992, when the Catford garage allocation on route 36B was converted to driver-only-operated buses.
+The unit was the first London Buses subsidiary to completely cease operation of AEC Routemasters, with Catford garage's allocation on route 36B converted to use one-person operated dual-door Alexander PS bodied Dennis Lance single-deck buses in May 1992.